Bolognese Sauce is an easy-to-make meat sauce perfect with any type of pasta!

-This recipe reheats and freezes well making it the perfect weeknight meal!
+This recipe freezes and reheats well, making it the perfect weeknight meal!

-Ever wonder what makes Bolognese different than a typical spaghetti sauce?
-While it is a tomato based meat sauce made with garlic and onion, it also includes the addition of celery and carrot plus a little bit of milk.
-It may sound unusual but these ingredients add a distinct flavor, a bit of richness and some sweetness.
+So, what makes Bolognese different than a typical spaghetti sauce?
+While both are tomato-based meat sauces made with garlic and onion, bolognese also includes the addition of celery and carrot plus a little bit of milk.
+It may sound unusual, but these ingredients add a distinct flavor, a bit of richness, and some sweetness.

 Ingredients & Variations

-Vegetables: The traditional onions, carrots and celery really should be in this dish and I prefer to keep it simple with just those.
+Vegetables: A mirepoix is a mixture of onions, carrots, and celery and is traditional in a bolognese.
 If you’d like other veggies, chop them finely and add them in.

-Tomatoes: Canned whole tomatoes always tend to have a thicker consistency than diced so we always use them in this recipe.
+Tomatoes: Canned whole tomatoes have a bit of a thicker consistency than diced tomatoes so I prefer them in this recipe.
+San Marzano tomatoes are the best choice for flavor.
 If you only have canned diced tomatoes, those will work too (as will crushed tomatoes) but they may change the consistency slightly.

 Wine: A dry red is great (but any red will do).
 I usually use a cabernet or merlot.
 Wine adds a lot of depth to this sauce (and the alcohol evaporates).
 If you cannot use wine, you can use a bit of beef broth but it will alter the flavor slightly.